sit-n-coding/solidguard/docs/contribute.md

 * Passing in multiple contract names for creating an exploit.
 * Pagination in user subscriptions and attack library.
 * Missing search functionality in attack library.

-It is also known that SolidGuard is missing SSL, so before this can be deployed on a live server, SSL integration should first be implemented via the NGINX Proxy.